mostlytoast/Low-Cost-Mocap/README.md

 ## other repositories used

-For 3d viewing i used the [PyQt5 Mesh Viewer](https://github.com/zishun/pyqt-meshviewer) by [zishun](https://github.com/zishun/pyqt-meshviewer/commits?author=zishun) with some extra modifications to support more features like zooming
+For 3d viewing i used the [PyQt5 Mesh Viewer](https://github.com/zishun/pyqt-meshviewer) by [zishun](https://github.com/zishun/pyqt-meshviewer/commits?author=zishun) with some extra modifications to support more features like zoom, displaying grids, etc.

 ## Documentation